Your Cart is Empty

 A clear, colourless mobile liquid with almost no odour that is a blend of Caprylyl Glycol, Phenoxyethanol and Propylene Glycol.
 This provides broad spectrum protection against Gram-positive and Gram-negative bacteria, yeast and moulds.

-It is parabens, formaldehyde and palm free.
+It is free from parabens, formaldehyde and palm oil.
 It is synthetically produced with non GMO materials and is suitable for use in vegan products.
 It is perfect for fragrance free or lightly fragranced products.
 In low heat and no heat emulsions, it can be added before or after emulsification.

 It is heat tolerant up to 60 °C, but we recommend adding it to the Stage 3 (below 40 °C) ingredients.
 It works in a wide pH range of pH 3 to pH 10.

 It is compatible with ionic, cationic and non-ionic surfactants and emulsifiers.
 It can be used in emulsions, water based products and anhydrous products like rinse off, water free body scrubs.

 Preservatives can often bring issues to your formulations, but this one is really simple and adds benefits as well as it is :

 Saliguard® PCG is not a formaldehyde donor and is classified as a synthetic preservative

 Caprylyl Glycol 19% to 21%

 The individual materials that make up Saliguard® PCG are listed on the Cosmetic Ingredient Database (Cosing)

 Suitable for use in any product containing cationic, ionic or non-ionic ingredients.